-In each attachment manual is a set of 3 stability ratings, one for each hill position.
+In each attachment manual is a set of 3 stability ratings, 1 for each hill position.
 To determine the maximum slope you can traverse with the attachment installed, find the degree of slope that corresponds to the stability ratings of the attachment.
-Example: If the attachment installed on a TX model 22323 traction unit has a Front Uphill rating of B, a Rear Uphill rating of D, and a Side Uphill rating of C, then you could drive forward up a 19° slope, rearward up a 12° slope, or sideways on a 14° slope, as listed in the following table.
+Example: If the attachment installed on a TX 427 traction unit has a Front Uphill rating of B, a Rear Uphill rating of D, and a Side Uphill rating of C, then you could drive forward up a 20° slope, rearward up a 12° slope, or sideways on a 14° slope, as listed in the following table for the TX 427 traction unit.